GoogleCloudPlatform/cloud-sdk-docker/README.md

 # Google Cloud CLI Docker

-These are Docker images for the [Google Cloud CLI](https://cloud.google.com/cli).
+The Google Cloud CLI Docker Images (comprising the :latest, :slim, :alpine, :emulators, and :debian-component-based images located within this repository) are a set of images enabling the usage of the Google Cloud CLI as well as its bundled components.

 The `:latest` tag is Debian-based and includes default command line tools of Google Cloud CLI (`gcloud`, `gsutil`, `bq`) as well several